Infographic by Gary Newman Design.

-Please click on the parts to see larger versions.
+Please click on the parts to see detailed versions.

 ALSO: Restoring the Cable